ChiWang/DmpSW/Event/Readme.md

 ##  Development guid

-    1. all abstruct classed in directory libDmpEvent
+    1. all abstruct classed in directory DmpEvent
     2. Each sub-detector has a header file named DmpEvtSub-Det.hh, in which there are all needed event classes for DmpEvent